haijunsu/haijunsu.github.io/_posts/2021-04-16-get-real-client-ip-when-using-lxd-to-forward-port.md

 tags: [lxd, ubuntu, forward, port, ip]
 ---

 By default, the LXD port forwarding is non-nat mode.
 It will lost client ip information.
-In order to transmit client information, we need to add parameter `proxy_protocol=true` or `nat=true`.
+In order to transmit client information, we need to add parameter `nat=true`.
+It requires the container has a static IP address.

 ```
-/snap/bin/lxc config device add "{ {container_name}}" http proxy listen=tcp:0.0.0.0:80 connect=tcp:127.0.0.1:80 proxy_protocol=true
+/snap/bin/lxc config device add "{ {container_name}}" http proxy listen=tcp:0.0.0.0:80 connect=tcp:127.0.0.1:80 nat=true
 /snap/bin/lxc config device add "{ {container_name}}" https proxy listen=tcp:0.0.0.0:443 connect=tcp:127.0.0.1:443 nat=true
 ```

-If nat mode is true, it requires the container has a static IP address.
+If the parameter `proxy_protocol` is true, the traffice package may be modified by the proxy and cannot extablish a ssh connection.

 Reference: